Procedure Guide ·Neuter ·2026

 Cost vs Deductible

-At $150-$600, routine neutering often falls below or near your annual deductible.
-Wellness plans that cover it cost $10-$30/month — the annual premium may exceed the procedure cost.
-Cryptorchid neutering at $300-$1,000 is more likely to benefit from illness coverage if medically indicated.
+At $150-$600, routine neutering falls below your annual deductible.
+Wellness plans cost $10-$30/month - annual premiums may exceed the procedure cost.
+Cryptorchid neutering ($300-$1,000) is more likely to benefit from illness coverage.

 Red flag · Waiting period